CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: Experimental Results

+Although it is difficult to make general claims about our accuracy in revealing the backdoor incorporation mechanism, the patterns we reverse-engineer offer a form of "explainable AI".
+For instance, in the case of patch attacks, the reverse-engineered pattern is spatially localized in the corners of the image rather than the foreground.
+This spatial location raises suspicion of a backdoor since legitimate salient features are typically found in the image foreground, not the background or corners.
+Similarly, for chessboard and WaNet, the reverse-engineered patterns reveal global changes affecting class decisions, which may be indicative of a global backdoor attack pattern.

+To further illustrate effectiveness of the inverted triggers, we evaluate attack success rates (ASRs) on the test set embedded with the average estimated perturbation $\Bar{\delta}$, shown in Table \ref{tab:ASR}.
+Note that the CEPA-estimated trigger achieves high ASRs, comparable to those achieved using the ground-truth trigger.
 While UNICORN \cite{UNICORN23} reports higher ASRs (see their Table 1), their poisoning fraction is $2.8$ times higher (5\%, see their Section A.5, compared to our 1.8\%), which may make the backdoor pattern more conspicuous and more easily detected.
-Note, though, that a poisoning rate of just 1.8\% is sufficient to achieve a very high attack success rate for the adversary (Table \ref{tab:ASR}).
+Note, though, that a poisoning rate of just 1.8\% is in fact sufficient to achieve a very high attack success rate for the adversary.

-As mentioned above, if UNICORN's feature maps are trained using the (possibly poisoned) training dataset of the defended model, then it is not truly a post-training defense.
-Again, the post-training backdoor detection scenario is important considering that, e.g., AIs are sometimes built from foundation models acquired from other parties or are produced by other parties and embedded in larger systems which are then acquired (with potentially no ``data rights'' access to the training set, for the party who purchases/acquires the model).
+As discussed in Appendix \ref{sec:prior}, if UNICORN's feature maps are trained using the (possibly poisoned) training set of the defended model, then it is not truly a post-training defense.
+Again, the post-training scenario is important considering that, e.g., AIs are sometimes built from foundation models acquired from other parties or are produced by other parties and embedded in larger systems which are then acquired (with potentially no ``data rights'' access to the training set, for the party who acquires the model).

-Additionally, CEPA \begin{itemize} \item truly possesses only a single hyperparameter (the misclassification fraction threshold, used to terminate the CEPA optimization), as the internal layer $f(\cdot)$ and the parameter $\lambda$ can be automatically chosen; \item does not, in particular, involve a bound on the ``size" of the backdoor pattern or its mask (unlike UNICORN's ``mask size constraint") -- indeed, it detects the chessboard pattern, which has global pixel support; \item demonstrates that auxiliary feature maps (as used by UNICORN) are not necessary and that the embedded features of the defended model suffice for achieving accurate agnostic backdoor detection. \end{itemize}
+Additionally, CEPA \begin{itemize}[leftmargin=5mm] \item truly possesses only a single hyperparameter (the misclassification fraction threshold, used to terminate the CEPA optimization), as the internal layer $f(\cdot)$ and the $\lambda$s can be automatically chosen; \item does not involve a bound on the ``size" of the backdoor pattern for detection (unlike UNICORN's ``mask size constraint") -- indeed, it detects the chessboard pattern, which has global pixel support; \item demonstrates that auxiliary feature maps (as used by UNICORN) are not necessary and that the embedded features of the defended model suffice for achieving accurate agnostic backdoor detection and reverse engineering. \end{itemize}